fatchord/WaveRNN/README.md

 You can also use that script to generate custom tts sentences and/or use '-u' to generate unbatched (better audio quality):

-> python quick_start.py -u --input_text "What will happen if I run this command!'
+> python quick_start.py -u --input_text "What will happen if I run this command?'

 ### Training your own Models